Wood stain: High viscosity stains

 Siding stain is one variety of wood stain with very high viscosity (others can be quite thin).
 Effectively, siding stains are paints that do not cover as well and do not form a hard film.
 They are designed to penetrate better and contain binders that are softer and more flexible, allowing them to last longer than harder, more brittle paints.
-Siding stain protects against solar radiation especially UV radiation, water, fungus including mildew, and insects.
+Siding stain protects against solar radiation, especially UV radiation, water, fungus, including mildew, and insects.
 Different siding stains are distinguished by the appearance they impart to wood.
 Certain solvent-based or oil-based siding stains contain small amounts of paraffin wax, which cannot be painted over, although re-staining is still possible.

-Gel stains are a late 20th century innovation in stain manufacturing, in that they are high-viscosity liquids and do not 'flow'.
+Gel stains are a late-20th-century innovation in stain manufacturing because they are high-viscosity liquids and do not 'flow'.
 This property allows more control during application, particularly when the wood is in a vertical position, which can often cause traditional liquid stains to run, drip, or pool.
 Gel stains often have limited penetrating ability, as they are thixotropic (a liquid that nevertheless does not flow).

 Absorption

 Applying stains can be very easy or very difficult depending on the type of substrate, type of stain, and the ambient conditions.
 Fresh, "green" lumber accepts stain poorly, while aged wood absorbs stains relatively well.
 Porosity of wood can vary greatly, even within the same piece of wood.
-End grain and bias-cut grain are far more absorbent, thus will accept more pigment and will darken considerably in those areas.
+End grain and bias-cut grain are far more absorbent, thus they will accept more pigment and will darken considerably in those areas.
 The hard ring may absorb differently from the soft ring.

 The characteristic medullary rays in oak will absorb much less and remain mostly blonde.
 Woods that have been heavily subjected to paint strippers or washed down with detergents or solvents will have an increased open grain and accept substantially more stain than normal.
 Woods from different species of trees can have huge variations in how well they take stain.
-Different wood species stain differently—the overall colour and shade is a result of a combination of the stain and properties of the wood.
-For example, although medium-to-dark stains tend to look blotchy on maple, they get deeper and more glowing on cherry, with a more consistent colouration.
+Different wood species stain differently—the overall color and shade are a result of a combination of the stain and properties of the wood.
+For example, although medium-to-dark stains tend to look blotchy on maple, they get deeper and more glowing on cherry, with a more consistent coloration.

 Stains that are fast drying will be difficult to apply in hot weather or in direct sunlight.
 Stains that are slow-drying will be difficult to work with in damp and cold conditions due to a greatly lengthened evaporation and curing period.
 New lumber, such as pine, can have waxlike sealants put on at the mill that will prevent proper staining; stripping or sanding the surface may be required.
 White stains composed of metal oxides, namely titanium dioxide and zinc oxide, do not penetrate well and remain on the surface.
 In such cases, wear easily reveals unstained wood.
 They are also fairly opaque.